Lee Gaskell: Bradford Bulls

 Gaskell featured in the pre-season friendlies against Hull FC and Dewsbury.

 Gaskell featured in Round 1 (Castleford) to Round 2 (Wakefield Trinity Wildcats).
 After returning from injury he played in Round 8 (Salford) to Round 26 (Widnes).
 In the Challenge Cup he featured in Round 5 (Catalans Dragons) and the Quarter Final (Warrington).

 Gaskell signed a two-year extension to his contract.
 He featured in the pre-season friendlies against Castleford and Leeds.

 He featured in Round 1 (Leigh) to Round 16 (Doncaster).
 Gaskell played in Qualifier 1 (Sheffield Eagles) to Qualifier 2 (Wakefield Trinity Wildcats) then in Qualifier 7 (Halifax).
 Gaskell played in the £1 Million Game (Wakefield Trinity Wildcats).
 He also featured in the Challenge Cup in Round 4 (Workington Town) to Round 5 (Hull Kingston Rovers).

 Gaskell featured in the pre-season friendly against Leeds.

 Gaskell featured in Round 1 (Featherstone Rovers) to Round 4 (Leigh) then in Round 6 (Batley) to Round 10 (Dewsbury Rams).
 Gaskell featured in Round 13 (Swinton Lions) to Round 14 (Sheffield Eagles).
 Gaskell played in the Challenge Cup in the 4th Round (Dewsbury).

 At the end of 2017, Gaskell signed a four-year deal to join Super League side Huddersfield.

 Huddersfield Giants

 Gaskell was rewarded with his performances for Huddersfield by winning four awards at the Giants' 2019 end of season awards ceremony.

 In round 5 of the 2021 Super League season, he kicked a field goal in the final second of the match as Huddersfield defeated Leeds 14-13 to claim their first win of the season.

 The following week, he scored two tries in a 26-20 victory over Warrington.

 Wakefield Trinity

 On 28 June 2021, it was reported that he had signed for Wakefield Trinity in the Super League.

+Bradford Bulls (rejoin)

+On 19 June 2023, it was reported that he had rejoined Bradford Bulls in the RFL Championship.